dayzerodx/counterr/README.md

                         the name of the output PDF report if the user wishes to use a non-default name. (default: report.pdf)
 ```

+## Outputs
+### Figures
+All generated figures are collected into a single PDF file (default name is “reports.pdf”).
+The individual figures are saved under the "figures" sub-directory.
+- per_read_Q_mean_med_pass_vs_fail.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by read filter status.
+- per_read_Q_pass_fail_mean_vs_med.png: Unit-normalized density histogram of per-read mean/median Phred-Q scores grouped by the statistics.
+- per_read_Q_pass_fail_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by read filter status.
+- per_read_in_or_out_align_mean_vs_std.png: Scatter plot of per-read Phred-Q score mean vs. std grouped by aligned vs. unaligned regions.
+- per_read_dist_len.png: Histograms of the original read length and the length of the aligned portion of the read.
+- per_read_dist_len_in_or_out_align.png: Unit-normalized density histogram of read length grouped by aligned vs. unaligned regions.
+- per_read_len_vs_len_aligned.png: Scatter plot of recorded read length vs. **alignment length** defined as the sum of matches, mis-matches, insertions, and deletions in the alignment.
+Any regions with non-ACGT letters in the assembly are skipped and not counted in either of the lengths.
+- per_read_len_vs_len_aligned_div_len.png: Scatter plot of recorded read length vs. alignment length divided by the former.
+- per_read_len_vs_error_div_len_aligned.png: Scatter plot of original read length vs. per-read error rates grouped by error type.
+- per_read_hist_errors.png: Histogram of per-read error rate grouped by error type.
+- phredQ.pdf: Histogram of Phred-Q scores over all reads.
+- phredQ_vs_error.pdf: (left) Computed Phred-Q score vs. error rates. (right) Computed Phred-Q score vs. empirical Phred-Q score.
+The former is what is recorded in the fastq files of the reads and the latter is based on the alignments.
+- asm_hist_len_hp.pdf: Histogram of homopolymer length in the reference genome grouped by DNA base.
+- dist_len_hp.pdf: Histogram of observed homopolymer length grouped by the true length and DNA base.
+- dist_indel_**.pdf: Distribution of insertions and deletions and their rates (computed as the ratio of the number of insertions/deletions to the number of matches or mismatches).
+- sub_matrix_**.pdf: Substitution matrices including insertions and deletions.

+The suffixes for the last two figures take one of the following values:
+- all: No region in the assembly is excluded when computing various statistics.
+- hp: Only homopolymer regions in the assembly are considered when computing various statistics.
+- ex_hp: Excludes homopolymer regions in the assembly when computing various statistics.

+### Tables
+- context_ins.tsv: Context-dependent insertion table with each row corresponding to a particular k-mer context (e.g., ACTTCA).
+Ordered by error rate from top to bottom.
+If a k-mer is not observed, then it is excluded from the table.
+- context_sub.tsv: Context-dependent substitution table with each row corresponding to a particular k-mer context (e.g., ACGCA).
+Ordered by error rate from top to bottom.
+If a k-mer is not observed, then it is excluded from the table.

+### Data
+Various computed statistics are saved in the "stats" subdirectory.
+These files are necessary for aggregating results from multiple runs (see "Miscellaneous" section).
+At the moment, there is no complete documentation for the files.

 ## Program Description
 Given input data, counterr progresses in a linear fashion, executing the following steps: